 - reduce hunger and food insecurity; - promote socialization of older individuals; and - promote the health and well-being of older individuals.

-These services help older individuals gain access to nutrition and other disease prevention and health promotion services, which has been proven to delay the onset of adverse health conditions resulting from poor nutritional health or sedentary behavior.
+These services help older individuals gain access to nutrition and other Evidence-Based Disease Prevention and Health Promotion services, which have been proven to delay the onset of adverse health conditions resulting from poor nutritional health or sedentary behavior.